-At Live Oak Behavioral Health, we thoughtfully treat adults and children with mental health complaints using evidence-based psychotherapy.
-Cognitive Behavior Therapy, or CBT, is patient-directed, goal-oriented, and time-limited.
+At Live Oak Behavioral Health, our licensed psychologists thoughtfully treat individuals of every age.
+We offer diagnostic assessment and evidence-based psychotherapy for individuals, couples, and families.
+Our approach is patient-directed, goal-oriented, and time-limited.
 You will lead the way, and we can help you accomplish your goals.

 Daniel Paulson, PhD

 Dr. Daniel Paulson completed his PhD in Clinical Psychology at Wayne State University before relocating to central Florida in 2013.